metamot/opi5plus-lfs/README.md

     The chroot-system has no avialable to see anything far that '/' (The root).
 </details>

-NOTE: You can clone repo with another name(!).
+NOTE(!): You can clone repo with another name(!).
 Here is example for "mydsk".

     cd /opt
     git clone https://github.com/metamot/opi5plus-lfs mysdk
+    cd mysdk

 ## Setup host (need only once at first run):